Kiooku/Cryptography-Notebook/AsymmetricCiphers/Elliptic_Diffie_Hellman/README.md

 # Elliptic Diffie-Hellman Key Exchange

-Elliptic Diffie-Hellman Key Exchange is a Diffie-Hellman key exchange base on elliptic curve over a finite field.
+Elliptic Diffie-Hellman Key Exchange is a Diffie-Hellman key exchange based on elliptic curve over a finite field.

-> **Note** The security is based on the **Elliptic Curve Discrete Logarithms Problem** (ECDLP) and **Elliptic Curve Diffie-Hellman Problem**
+> **Note** The security is based on the **Elliptic Curve Discrete Logarithm Problem** (ECDLP) and **Elliptic Curve Diffie-Hellman Problem**

 ### Prerequisite
 - Basic knowledge of elliptic curves